MicrosoftDocs/win32-pr.de-de/desktop-src/OpenGL/glinterleavedarrays.md

 ---
 # <a name="glinterleavedarrays-function"></a>glInterleavedArrays-Funktion

-Die **glInterleavedArrays-Funktion** gibt gleichzeitig mehrere überlappte Arrays in einem größeren Aggregatarray an und aktiviert sie.
+Die **glInterleavedArrays-Funktion** gibt gleichzeitig mehrere verschachtelte Arrays in einem größeren Aggregatarray an und aktiviert sie.

 ## <a name="syntax"></a>Syntax